richafnu/Viva/Viva/glint/setup/set-up-distribution-lists.md

 1. Select **Configuration** and then choose **Distribution Lists**.
 2. Select the Distribution List that you need to add employees to.
 3. Enter a name or email address in the **+ Search for an employee to add** field at the bottom of the list.
-4. Selec the user from search results to add them to the list.
+4. Select the user from search results to add them to the list.

 #### Import users